View printer-friendly version.

 As a whole, the Board should include individuals with a diverse range of experience to give the Board depth and breadth in the mix of skills represented to complement management’s knowledge and skills in support of the Company’s strategy.
-While all directors should possess business acumen and must exercise sound judgment in the oversight of the Company’s operations, the Board endeavors to include an array of targeted skills and experience in its overall composition rather than requiring every director to possess the same skills, perspective, and interests.
-Criteria that the Board looks for in Board candidates include, among other things, an individual’s business experience and skills, judgment, independence, integrity, and ability to commit sufficient time and attention to the activities of the Board, as well as the absence of any potential conflicts with the Company’s interests and an ability to represent the interests of all stockholders.
+While all directors should possess business acumen and must exercise sound judgment in the oversight of the Company’s operations, the Board endeavors to include an array of targeted skills and experience in its overall composition rather than requiring every director to possess the same skills, perspective and interests.
+Criteria that the Board looks for in Board candidates include, among other things, an individual’s business experience and skills, judgment, independence, integrity and ability to commit sufficient time and attention to the activities of the Board as well as the absence of any potential conflicts with the Company’s interests and an ability to represent the interests of all stockholders.

 - Selection of New Director Candidates

-7. Reelection of Directors
+7. Re-election of Directors

 Any incumbent director nominated for re-election as director who is not re-elected in accordance with the Company’s Bylaws shall tender his or her resignation to the Governance Committee for its consideration following certification of the election results.
 The Governance Committee will make a recommendation to the Board, in its discretion, as to whether to accept the resignation.
-The Board will consider all factors it deems relevant to the best interests of the Corporation, make a determination in its discretion, and publicly disclose its decision within 90 days after certification of the election results.
+The Board will consider all factors it deems relevant to the best interests of the Company, make a determination in its discretion and publicly disclose its decision within 90 days after certification of the election results.

 8. Number, Independence, and Responsibilities of Board Committees